A guide to overcoming challenges in fundraising

 Juggling data after GDPR

 Thanks to GDPR (and Facebook’s public scandal), personal data has been brought into the limelight.
 You’ll no doubt know that the general data protection regulation of 2018 drastically changed how charities, and any organisation for that matter, process personal data.
-Obviously, getting this right within your own organisation is vital.
+Getting this right within your organisation is crucial.
 Any individual’s data that you process – whether that’s through your marketing, campaigning, or fundraising – will have to meet legal restrictions.
 But your actions should go beyond these legal requirements.

 With more control over who and what personal data they share with businesses, consumers are more likely to hold organisations accountable for any action that would be seen as misusing their data, legal or not.
 As pointed out by DMA, the new GDPR rules give charities the chance to highlight how they use consumers’ data.
 By being as transparent as possible, you will increase the trust donors place in your organisation.
 While the opposite of this is risking public backlash to uses of data that may be seen as unethical or exploitative, even if they are legally sound.
 This could seriously damage your reputation amongst your current and prospective donors, significantly impacting your funding streams for years to come.
 It’s certainly not a subject to be taken lightly.